Modern philosophy: Rationalism

 Modern philosophy traditionally begins with René Descartes and his aphorism "I think, therefore I am".
-In the early seventeenth century the bulk of philosophy was dominated by Scholasticism, written by theologians and drawing upon Plato, Aristotle, and early Church writings.
+In the early 17th century, the bulk of philosophy was dominated by Scholasticism, written by theologians and drawing upon Plato, Aristotle, and early Church writings.
 Descartes argued that many predominant Scholastic metaphysical doctrines were meaningless or false.
 In short, he proposed to begin philosophy from scratch.
 In his most important work, Meditations on First Philosophy, he attempts just this, over six brief essays.
 He tries to set aside as much as he possibly can of all his beliefs, to determine what if anything he knows for certain.
 He finds that he can doubt nearly everything: the reality of physical objects, God, his memories, history, science, even mathematics, but he cannot doubt that he is, in fact, doubting.
 He knows what he is thinking about, even if it is not true, and he knows that he is there thinking about it.
-From this basis he builds his knowledge back up again.
+From this basis, he builds his knowledge back up again.
 He finds that some of the ideas he has could not have originated from him alone, but only from God; he proves that God exists.
 He then demonstrates that God would not allow him to be systematically deceived about everything; in essence, he vindicates ordinary methods of science and reasoning, as fallible but not false.